rhettg/BlueOx/README.md

 manually managing callbacks (which you probably shouldn't be), you'll need manually recall the BlueOx context with `self.blueox.start()`

+If you are using the `autoreload` module for tornado, you should also add a call to `shutdown()` as a reload hook to avoid leaking file descriptors.

 See `tests/tornado_app.py` for an example of all this.

 If you have your own base request handlers you'll likely want to reimplement